KinXpeng/cins-docs/src/library/overview/introduction/index.md

 - css styles can also be refreshing when used in projects.
 - Some practical component packaging, etc., based on React and Ant Design.
 - The difficult problems encountered during Mini program、h5 and APP.
+- Emergency development......

-The documentation will continue to update!
+<span style="color:#f60">The documentation will continue to update,Please look forward to。。。</span>